 The Pensions Regulator provides some background on how to spot potential pension scams, what to do if you suspect a scam and who to contact.
 See the action pack (PDF - 1.6mb)(Opens new window)(Opens new window) and this leaflet(Opens new window) from the pensions regulator.

 Pension liberation fraud shouldn't be confused with 'pension unlocking', where a person aged 55 or over can release up to 25% of their total pension as a tax-free lump sum.
 Or in certain medical circumstances, such as terminal illness, pensions funds may be released early, however medical evidence would be required.

 If you're considering transferring your pension, we recommend you take advice from a professional financial adviser and make sure that this is unbiased advice from someone who isn't associated with the proposal you may have received.
 You can check if an adviser is registered with the Financial Conduct Authority.

-We also recommend that you read the pension liberation fraud awareness leaflet, available on the Pensions Advisory Service website, which includes five steps to avoid becoming a victim.
+We recommend that you read the pension fraud awareness leaflet(Opens new window), available on the Pensions Advisory Service website, which provides information on how to avoid becoming a victim of a pension scam.

 Converting a pension into cash might sound very attractive to people who urgently need money.
 However, if something sounds too good to be true, it usually is.